Dania2021/the-hangman/README.md

 ## Features

+   I have used clear_terminal function to make it clearer for the user to read.

   * ### Welcome Screen

      This is the first page you see when the app loads.
 The welcome screen will display the name of the game and ask user to press one of the four options :